Cayuse Tech Help

 There are two training options:

 If a non-OSU study team member is unable to complete, or provide proof of completion, of the above described training (for reasons such as illiteracy or inability to use a computer) please contact the HRPP Office for additional options.
-Additionally, CITI training is no longer offered in languages other than English.
+Since CITI training is only offered in English.
 PIs with study team members needing ethics training presented in languages other than English should contact the HRPP Administrator to discuss a plan for providing training for those researchers.

-In addition to the above required modules, complete and pass the Good Clinical Practice (GCP) training.
+In addition to Group 1 or 2, complete and pass the Good Clinical Practice (GCP) training.

-Beginning January 2017, OSU will require that research ethics training be renewed every three years.
+Research ethics training must be renewed every three years.
 This can be accomplished by completing the initial or refresher course offered by CITI.
-If your training has expired and you completed the NIH course, or the CITI training prior to 2004, you will need to complete the initial CITI course.